 - Requirement to register as a sex offender

-THE LAW OFFICE OF RON BARON CAN ASSIST WITH THE FILING OF A PETITION FOR EARLY TERMINATION OF PROBATION.
+LAW OFFICE OF RONALD L. BARON, PLLC CAN ASSIST WITH THE FILING OF A PETITION FOR EARLY TERMINATION OF PROBATION.